Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 To pick a random example: [`_PyDict_GetItem_KnownHash`](https://github.com/python/cpython/blob/2e5843e13fcfd768a435d82e6182af403844432c/Include/cpython/dictobject.h#L45-L46) allows users to bypass the normal Python `dict` interface to directly access a dict entry with an already-computed hash.
 This optimization is useful sometimes in the interpreter, so it's defined.
 It's not a documented primitive, so there are no guarantees about it being available in a future version of the C API.
-It _is_ part of the Python ABI, though, so it inherits the ABI's stability guarantees even though it carries no API guarantees.
+It is an exported symbol in the ABI of the releases that ship it, but that buys you nothing across versions: the docs warn that underscore-prefixed names ["are private API that can change without notice even in patch releases"](https://docs.python.org/3/c-api/stable.html#c-api-stability).
+In practice, it is difficult for CPython to make changes like that.
+For example, [\_PyDict_GetItem_KnownHash itself was removed in Python 3.13.0a1](https://github.com/python/cpython/pull/10715) and [restored an alpha later](https://github.com/python/cpython/pull/112115) because the removal broke several popular projects.

 ### Unstable C API

 Moving inward, the next layer is the first _documented_ layer in the CPython C API, the [unstable C API](https://docs.python.org/3/c-api/stable.html#unstable-c-api).
 There is an extra layer here because not everything that's documented is stable.
-If a serious defect is discovered in an unstable C API item it may be radically changed or removed entirely in a CPython minor release.
+Unstable API items may be changed or removed in any CPython minor release, without a deprecation period, although they are guaranteed to remain stable within a CPython minor release (say for 3.14.0, 3.14.1, and so on).

 These items serve a real purpose, but the CPython developers are not ready to commit to long-term support.
 Usually this is because unstable API items rely on or expose interpreter implementation details and it's not yet clear if the resulting behavior should be enshrined in the "official" C API.